 We are running out of time soon, but is there anything else you want to say or talk about now?

-Chris Wyse: I’m just really surprised with how I’ve made some twist and turns in my career, with my fans and Cult fans and everyone is well receiving me and encouraging me.
-There is a lot of press out about to come out, and a lot of talk right now on the Internet.
+Chris Wyse: I’m just really surprised with how I’ve made some twists and turns in my career, with my fans and Cult fans, and everyone is well receiving me and encouraging me.
+There is a lot of press out about to come out and a lot of talks right now on the Internet.
 I’m very impressed with how nice everyone has been and accepting of my decision.
-Ace is an icon and I am happy that I’m with Ace.
+Ace is an icon, and I am happy that I’m with Ace.
 It was a difficult decision to leave The Cult.
 There was some sadness there, but the excitement of The Ace Frehley band took over!!
 What a great band!!
-I thank everyone for all their acceptance and the support for OWL. www.Owltheband.net is where you need to check out the latest and I’m pretty reachable on Facebook.
+I thank everyone for all their acceptance and support for OWL. www.Owltheband.net is where you need to check out the latest, and I’m pretty reachable on Facebook.
 I’m pretty constantly interacting with the fans.
-If anyone wants to check in or say hi they can, I get back to at least 50% of the people.
+If anyone wants to check in or say hi, they can; I get back to at least 50% of the people.
 It’s hard sometimes, but I really do make an effort.
 I walk out every night and talk to people.
-I try to stay connected with what it is that they like about us, so I don’t get too lost.
-But I like to connect with the fans, that’s what it’s all about after all.
+I try to stay connected with what they like about us, so I don’t get too lost.
+But I like to connect with the fans.
+That’s what it’s all about, after all.

-How do you react negative comments once you face them?
+How do you react to negative comments once you face them?
 Because everyone gets some for sure.

-Chris Wyse: I don’t even think about it, that’s ridiculous.
-Because I know I can play my parts, I know I can play most guys guitar solos with my bow and my bass in and I’m not worried about it.
+Chris Wyse: I don’t even think about it; that’s ridiculous.
+Because I know I can play my parts, I know I can play most guys’ guitar solos with my bow and my bass in, and I’m not worried about it.
 I got nothing to prove, except more to myself now.
-I have already broke a lot of boundaries, so now I’d like to compete with myself.
-I don’t really have anyone to compete with; there is some great bass players out there.
-But I have my standards in what I want to do and I think people appreciate that, because I keep fighting for something more to give them rather than the same old.
+I have already broken a lot of boundaries, so now I’d like to compete with myself.
+I don’t really have anyone to compete with; there are some great bass players out there.
+But I have my standards in what I want to do, and I think people appreciate that because I keep fighting for something more to give them rather than the same old.
 That’s what I’m about.

-Chris Wyse: The truth is I wouldn’t really want to mess with that, because I would look silly and try to just annoy the band.
-That’s part of what’s tricky, I wouldn’t put a negative spin or whatever you want to call it.
+Chris Wyse: The truth is I wouldn’t really want to mess with that because I would look silly and try just to annoy the band.
+That’s part of what’s tricky; I wouldn’t put a negative spin or whatever you want to call it.
 I did influence the sound of The Cult when I was involved, but without saying anything negative.
-I did want the band to get more edgy and more daring and I feel like maybe this is more what’s out for me, that’s why I’m here doing Ace and Owl.
-This is a lot more edgy for me and this set challenge, this is two hours of just absolute kicking ass.
-Our hands have cuts and we have bruises.
-We are really into it and every night I improvise a bass solo.
+I did want the band to get edgier and more daring, and I feel like maybe this is more what’s out for me; that’s why I’m here doing Ace and Owl.
+This is a lot edgier for me, and this set is challenging.
+This is two hours of just absolute kicking ass.
+Our hands have cuts, and we have bruises.
+We are really into it, and every night I improvise a bass solo.
 So that’s more challenging than any other thing I have ever done, except for maybe Owl, because that’s so much responsibility as a lead singer and upright bassist as well.
-Ace Frehley is probably the best band I have ever been.
-He is the top.
-Owl is coming at you too and it is a great thing to have both.
+Ace Frehley is probably the best band I have ever been to.
+He is at the top.
+The owl is coming at you too, and it is a great thing to have both.

-Thank you Chris, bye for now and see you on the show!
+Thank you, Chris, bye for now and see you at the show!